 Why Birds Make Great Mascots

-Birds are elegant, swift, powerful, beautiful and strong… All desirable qualities in a mascot, but selecting a bird as a mascot goes beyond basic physical characteristics.
+Birds are elegant, swift, powerful, beautiful, and strong.
+They can be formidable hunters, soar above obstacles, make astonishing migrations, and survive all types of natural and man-made threats.
+These are all desirable qualities in a representative, but selecting a bird as a mascot goes beyond basic physical characteristics.

 Most Popular Bird Mascots